LukaszKulyk/ultra-tech-task/README.md

 - Successful purchase scenario.
 - Negative purchase scenario which checks missing purchase user data.

 For CI/CD configuration GitHub Actions has been used.
 GitHub Actions makes sure that the tests are running whenever new changes are going to be pushed to the repository.
+Solution and test results can be found in Actions tab in github repository: [link](https://github.com/LukaszKulyk/ultra-tech-task/actions/workflows/ultra-tech-task.yml)

 ## Possible improvements <a name="possible-improvements"></a>
 - Adding Cucumber to the code to improve documentation quality and code undestanding for non technical person.
 - Adding more commands to reuse less code in the tests.
-- Add cross-browser tests in the CI/CD pipeline
+- Add cross-browser tests in the CI/CD pipeline.
+- Configure CI/CD to use env variables.
 - Add slack bot with test results.
 - Create more test scenarios to fully cover the app functionality.
 - Configure test report to improve readablity of the tests results.